 4. Be a good leader

-Leaders know when to lead and when to sit down, act with integrity and get feedback from others.
+If you’ve worked on building your leadership skills, you may be aware of how important it is to know when to lead and when to sit down, act with integrity and get feedback from others.
 Good leaders inspire, motivate employees and coworkers to achieve better results, delegate effectively and communicate clearly.
 They also offer leadership training to boost their teams.

 5. Follow up with results from the meeting

 Whether you have notes from the meeting, action items or a strategic plan to share, it’s a good idea to follow up with an email.
 Clarify details as needed and include any ideas sparked by the business meeting.

 If you’ve been invited to a business meeting, you have an opportunity to contribute and shine.
 While you may find that the biggest problems with meetings have more to do with the organization of them than anything else, you can contribute to their success.

 1. Respond promptly and show up on time

 It's not only courteous to respond to an invitation, but it also helps the meeting organizer know whether you got it and that the scheduled time will work.
 When the time comes for the meeting, make sure you arrive when expected so no one has to wait and you don’t miss important information.